 What you’ll learn in this episode:

 - What I recommend you do BEFORE you launch your digital course to the public

 - The biggest mistake people (including myself!) make when it comes to hosting webinars

 - Whether or not to offer payment plans and how to price your course

 - The fatal mistake I made that put my company in debt for the first time ever

 - When and how to bring in affiliates for your course

 - How I turned a failed, in the red launch into a six-figure launch only THREE months later!
-Plus the key strategy I implemented BEFORE my six-figure launch that was paramount in my success
+Plus the key strategy I implemented BEFORE my six-figure launch that was paramount to my success

 Subscribe and Review